YamahaCoded/YamahaCoded/README.md

 Hi, i’m @YamahaCoded
 I’ve been interested in data science and malware analysis
-Now i'm currently learning Python and C++
+My main programming languages now are Python and C/C++
 Coding has been my main passion since i was 12
 I speak portuguese, english, spanish and currently i'm working on japanese
 Feel free to explore my repositories